Church Music Ministries Department

 MUSS6010 Half Recital (non-credit)

-Students concentrating in Conducting and Performance must give a recital (25 minutes of music) consisting of appropriate literature from major style periods.
+Students concentrating in Applied Performance areas. must give a recital (25 minutes of music) consisting of appropriate literature from major style periods.
 Composition students must present a recital of their own work.
-Prerequisite: audition.
+Prerequisite: Completion of application of concentrated study.

 MUSS6011 Worship Leadership Final Project Portfolio (non-credit)